isDisplayed, isSelected, isEnabled in Selenium

 1. TimeoutException: This exception is thrown when a command performing an operation does not complete in the expected time.

 2. NoSuchElementException: This exception is thrown when an element with given attributes is not found on the web page.
-Suppose webdriver is trying to click on XPath – “//*[@id=’yDmH0d’]/div/div[2]/div[2]/form/content” which doesn’t exist on that particular web page, then below exception is displayed – org.openqa.selenium.NoSuchElementException.
+Suppose webdriver is trying to click on XPath – “//*[@id=’yDmH0d’]/div/div[2]/div[2]/form/content” which doesn’t exist on that particular web page, then the below exception is displayed – org.openqa.selenium.NoSuchElementException.

 3. ElementNotVisibleException: This exception is thrown when the element is present in DOM (Document Object Model), but not visible on the web page.

-7. What are the different types of waits available in WebDriver? or
+7. What are the different types of waits available in WebDriver?

 How do you achieve synchronization in WebDriver?